 Wooster's first "museum" was a natural history museum located in Old Main, which burned to the ground in 1901 (now the site of Kauke Hall).
 Kliment Halsband Architects, New York, was commissioned to renovate the Severance Art Building (now Ebert Art Center) in 1997.
 As part of that renovation, the first permanent home for the CWAM was built on the north side of the building facing the quad.

-Opened in 1997, this addition was constructed adjacent to the north facade of the former Severance Art Building, which currently houses the Department of Art and Art History.
-The entire complex was renamed the Ebert Art Center.
-The College of Wooster Art Museum's two galleries, the Sussel Gallery and the Burton D. Morgan Gallery, are located on the first floor of the Ebert Art Center addition.
+Opened in 1997, Ebert Art Center houses the Department of Art and Art History and the CWAM.
+The CWAM's two galleries, the Sussel Gallery and the Burton D. Morgan Gallery, are located on the first floor on the north side of Ebert Art Center.